This contemporary four-year Bachelor of Early Childhood Teaching degree prepares pre-service teachers to teach children from birth to 12 years.

 Advanced standing and entry pathways:

-• Diploma of Early Childhood Education and Care (Year 2, diploma graduates with a distinction average may be eligible to receive advanced standing of up to 48 credit points);
+Applicants with a CHC50113 Diploma of Early Childhood Education and Care may be eligible to receive advanced standing of up to 42 credit points.

 Other requirements of this course

 Literacy and Numeracy Test for Initial Teacher Education (LANTITE)

 All pre-service teachers wishing to graduate with a teaching qualification will be required by the Federal Government to successfully complete the LANTITE in order to qualify for graduation.
 View further information about this test here.